Click the cover image to purchase your copy today.

 She stopped and placed the shovel’s blade on the peat.
 “Not there.
 No, not there.”
 She closed her eyes and moved the blade to the right.
 “Aye.
-Here ye are, aye.”
+Here yeh are, aye.”

 Opening her eyes, Moira plunged the spade into the organic fuel and pried a goodly-sized plug from the fenland.
 She repeated this twice more until, when she drove the tool in a third time, it struck a solid object—a large rock from the sound.
 The impact sent a jolt of pain all the way to her shoulder.

 She tossed the spade aside and knelt on the cold wet ground.
 Using her fingers, Moira felt for the edges of the obstruction.
-Her hands protested, but she continued, digging until she revealed—a stone, long as her forearm and wide as her closed fist.
+Her hands protested, but she continued, digging until she revealed an oblong stone, half as long as her forearm and wide as her closed fist.

 She wiped its surface and sat back, her mouth agape.
 The stone shone with a pale blue light.

-“What do ye make of this?” she said.
+“What do yeh make of this?” she said.
 Her voice a raspy whisper.

 Mórrighan swooped from its perch to land on Moira’s shoulder.
 It bent as if to inspect the glowing stone and cawed.

-In her absence, the fire dwindled and the room chilled.
+In her absence the had fire dwindled and the room chilled.
 She stirred the coals and added a peat brick to coax the flame.
 Satisfied, she held her hands close to the heat and sighed.
 “Ahh.”

-Back in her chair by the hearth, the witch, Moira, felt the cumulative effect of her seventy-three years.
+Back in her chair by the hearth, Moira felt the cumulative effect of her seventy-three years.
 She warmed herself, feeling the cold and stiffness fade from her joints.
 She pushed wet strands of gray hair from her face and turned her gaze upon the muddy rock glowing where it rested on a table.

 She squinted at her prize in the firelight.

 She fervently believed spirits resided in the natural world.
-Trees, rivers, and rocks were living beings who could share their secrets if asked in the proper manner.
+Trees, rivers, and rocks were living beings that could share their secrets if asked in the proper manner.
 What secrets could this stone tell?

 Curious, and sufficiently warmed, she rose and stood by the table.
 “How shall we proceed?”
 She directed this at Pyewacket who hissed and squirmed farther under the cabinet.

-“Ah, you’re afeared of everything.”
+“Ah, yeh’re afeared of everything.”
 She flapped a hand and turned her attention to the stone.

 A caw from the open window drew Moira’s gaze.
-The crow, after it shook raindrops from its feathers, flew in and perched on the edge of the mantel.
+The raven, after it shook raindrops from its feathers, flew in and perched on the edge of the mantel.

 She wiped the stone’s surface with a rag, removing the remnant of mud and peat.
 The blue aura shone brighter bathing Moira’s hands and arms with its light.
 She gasped and touched the stone.